FelipeBuongermino/FelipeBuongermino/README.md

 -   **[Commodity and Data Science – Predicting the next 23 daily prices for Soybean commodity:](https://github.com/VLieberg/project_commodity_prices.git)**

 -   **[Data Analysis – Summer Olympic Games (1896 - 2012):](https://github.com/FelipeBuongermino/olympic-sports-medals.git)**
+      Data analysis of Summer Olympic Games, using pandas and Matplotlib.
+Visualization of graphs on the performance of countries, athletes, modalities and genres.